86/tagging/README.md

 ### Notes

-The manual input prompt will be shown if tags based on sematic versioning does not exist yet.
+The manual input prompt will be shown if tags based on semantic versioning does not exist yet.
 ```
 🤖Hi, it seems first tag pattern!
 Please input a version for it:
 ```